-Employers are required to pay non-exempt employees overtime at a rate of 1½ times their regular rate when they work more than 40 hours in a workweek.
+The Connecticut Department of Labor and state government require employers to pay non-exempt employees overtime at a rate of 1½ times their regular rate when their hours worked is more than 40 hours in a workweek.

 Employers are required to provide a meal period of at least 30 minutes to employees who have worked 7 ½ or more consecutive hours.